Ryan Yarbrough: Toronto Blue Jays

 On July 30, 2024, the Dodgers traded Yarbrough to the Toronto Blue Jays for Kevin Kiermaier.
 In 12 appearances for Toronto, Yarbrough logged a 1–0 record and 2.01 ERA with 26 strikeouts across 31 1/3 innings pitched.

 On February 20, 2025, Yarbrough re-signed with the Blue Jays on a minor league contract.
 On March 21, Yarbrough exercised the opt-out on his contract after being cut from the major league roster.
 On March 23, he was granted free agency.

 New York Yankees

 On March 24, 2025, Yarbrough signed a one-year, $2 million contract with the New York Yankees, including a reported $250,000 in incentives.
 Yarbrough said he chose the Yankees over a similar offer from the Blue Jays, which included a clause allowing the team to terminate the guaranteed portion of his salary within 45 days, because New York offered different incentives.
 Yarbrough got out to a strong start in New York, beginning in the bullpen and moving to the rotation in May and posting a 2.08 ERA in his first five starts.
 Yarbrough had one of the slowest fastball in the majors, averaging 87.5 miles per hour.
+He made 19 appearances (eight starts) for the team, posting a 3-1 record and 4.36 ERA with 55 strikeouts and one save over 64 innings of work.

+On November 17, 2025, Yarbrough re-signed with the Yankees on a one-year, $2.5 million contract.

 Personal life

 Yarbrough is a Christian.
-He and his first wife, Nicole, married in 2019 and had their first child, a daughter, in 2021.
+He and his wife, Nicole, married in 2019 and had their first child, a daughter, in 2021.
 A second daughter was born in 2023.

+Yarborough played for the United States national baseball team in the 2026 World Baseball Classic.